Nominations

 Please note that the members of the Gender Institute Management Committee, women in Chancelry, as well as those on the ANU Inspiring Women Project Committee, who were nominated by their peers were excluded from consideration to be profiled in this project.

-Updated: 13 March 2014/Responsible Officer: Convenor, Gender Institute/Page Contact: Gender Institute
+Updated: 13 August 2024/Responsible Officer: Convenor, Gender Institute/Page Contact: Gender Institute